Do management really understand their business risk?

 • Why could it occur, such as underlying existing factors, vulnerabilities or deficiencies in security controls

-We then create a risk profiles for each identified asset and understand what is generated by these assets, including the impact to income, reputation and the likelihood of company exploitation.
+We then create a risk profile for each identified asset and understand what is generated by these assets, including the impact to income, reputation and the likelihood of company exploitation.

 Effective risk management helps you make clearer business decisions.
 It includes reducing those factors that can have an adverse impact on your business.
 Importantly, you can explore more confidently, opportunities which have positive impacts on your business.